 Dona is a Person in Long Term Recovery, a Certified Recovery Peer Advocate (CRPA), Certified Addiction Recovery Coach (CARC), Recovery Coach Trainer, and Connecticut Community for Addiction Recovery (CCAR ) Core Trainer (one of only six people authorized to give the CCAR Recovery Coach Academy Training of Trainers in NYS).

-Eric Dyer is an attorney with the law firm Barclay Damon LLP in the firm’s health care practice group.
+Eric Dyer is an attorney and practices at the law firm Casner & Edwards, where he is an Associate in its Nonprofit Organization Group.
 Eric graduated from Albany Law School and Clarkson University in 2016 with a Juris Doctor and Masters in Business Administration in Healthcare Management.
-Prior to graduate school, Eric attended Union College where he graduated with a Bachelor of Arts in 2013.
+Prior to graduate school, Eric attended Union College, where he graduated with a Bachelor of Arts in 2013.
 Eric grew up outside of Boston, MA and now lives in Albany, NY.
 Eric is proud to be a person in long-term recovery.